otippett1/Carma/docs/task_list.md

-# Task List – Carma Prototype 1
+# Task List – Carma

 Each task is based on the Analyst’s user stories and includes a clear completion definition.